cissou8/async-siril/README.md

     asyncio.run(main())
 ```

-You are not required to use the Siril CLI commands and if you know what you are doing, you can use the library to run any command you want.
+For advanced use cases you can run the Siril commands directly as strings.

 ```python
 from async_siril import SirilCli